-Anyway, better late than never, right?
-So, during our recent trip to Maui we discovered that this Hawaiian island was very vegan-friendly.
-As a result, I had a number of people tell me that they were planning to go there on vacation pretty soon, so they were looking forward to a post where I’d share all the details about where to find vegan food on Maui.
+During our recent trip to Maui we discovered that this Hawaiian island had lots of vegan food options.
+I had a number of blog readers tell me that they were planning to go there on vacation pretty soon, so today I’m going to share all the details about where to find vegan food on Maui.

 Also, see my previous post about all of the fun things to do on Maui.